 High tail it to China 3 days early, on Friday rather than Monday.
 This has 3 benefits.
 The cuisine is still central Asian but with enough Chinese influence that there should be some variety.
 Finger’s crossed it’ll solve our lusting for different cuisine.
-It will give us 6 whole nights in one place to chill out, relax and unwind.
+Also, it will give us 6 whole nights in one place to chill out, relax and unwind.
 Most importantly though, it means we’ll be in Kashgar for the massive Sunday market.

 In reality, that’s the biggest reason our plans changed.
-It’s not that we’re running away from Kyrgyzstan, more that we’re running TO Kashgar.
+It’s not that we’re running AWAY from Kyrgyzstan, more that we’re running TO Kashgar.